 You will be taken inside the lobby where all the Oscars are held for the movies that have won the studio the Best Picture award.
 The Oscars are in shadowbox displays with the movie posters behind them which looks really nice.
 You are not allowed to take pictures inside that room though which is unfortunate.
 Right outside the building is a gigantic rainbow and our tour guide explained that Culver City asks that companies building in the city give back by creating public pieces of art.
 The rainbow pays tribute to the Wizard of Oz and serves as a public piece of art since is large enough to easily be seen from off the lot.

-Next, we walked to through the studios main street which was also being used for Ray Donovan.
+Next, we walked through the studio’s main street which was also being used for Ray Donovan.
 They stopped filming long enough that we could walk through and I was excited because I had worked on Ray Donovan a few weeks ago so I was happy to see Liev Schreiber again.
 This is one positive to the Sony tour compared to Warner Bros. is that my friend and I did see actors on the lot.
+Of course, some people do see stars on the WB tour, it is all about luck.

-If you read reviews of the tour elsewhere online you will see that this is quite common for Sony tours so if you want to see a celebrity your odds will be better at Sony but of course this cannot be guaranteed.
-At the end of main street we were taken to a spot where they keep some of the cars used in movies.
-Currently, they have the RV from Breaking Bad, the car from Ghostbusters, a car from Talladega Nights and a golf cart from 22 Jump Street.
+If you read reviews of the tour elsewhere online you will see that this is quite common for Sony tours so if you want to see a celebrity your odds will be better at Sony but of course, this cannot be guaranteed.
+At the end of the main street, we were taken to a spot where they keep some of the cars used in movies.
+Currently, they have the RV from Breaking Bad, the car from Ghostbusters, a car from Talladega Nights, and a golf cart from 22 Jump Street.
 You are able to take as many pictures as you want of them but you cannot get inside them.

 After looking at the vehicles we were taken into an area where we were not allowed to take pictures.
 We went inside a soundstage that has been at Sony for a very long time.
 It is the studio where Judy Garland recorded Somewhere Over the Rainbow and where orchestras are brought in to provide the music for movies.
 The room looks very plain and old which our guide said is due to the fact that the room is well known for being wonderful to record in and they are afraid if they change anything it will ruin the sound.

 We went inside the soundstage that they use for Wheel of Fortune and saw their hallways which are loaded with pictures of the show throughout the years.
+I had no idea when I took this four years ago that I would later go on to be a contestant on Wheel of Fortune which you can read about here.
 You are able to take pictures in the hallway if you want but not inside the set.
 I honestly do not know why we were in there since everything was covered up on the set so we sat in the studio audience section and saw nothing.